astiob/mplayer2/DOCS/man/en/vo.rst

         Enable or disable support for OSD rendering via OpenGL (default: enabled).
 This option is for testing; to disable the OSD use ``--osdlevel=0`` instead.

+    sw
+        Continue even if a software renderer is detected.

     backend=<sys>
         auto
             auto-select (default)